 Chemical Name Toxic Effects Occurrence Precautions ACETIC ACID In weak concentrations, acetic acid can be a mild skin and eye irritant.
 Oxidizing materials (trace).
-ACETONE (dimethyl ketone) I cause headache dryness I remover and brush Some alkaline silicates can cause fibrotic changes (scarring) of lung tissue.
+ACETONE (dimethyl ketone) Prolonged inhalation can cause headache, dryness, and throat irritation.
+Nail glue remover, polish remover, nail sterilizer, and brush cleaner.
+Some alkaline silicates can cause fibrotic changes (scarring) of lung tissue.
 Alkylated Silicates affect skin as mild caustic agents, causing damage to the keratin layer.
 Chronic exposure to alkalinity can lead to a skin condition that resembles eczema.
 Bleach powders.
 Aminophenol is a mixture that has three isomers.
 Para-, Ortho- and Meta-aminophenol.

-Chemical Name Toxic Effects Occurrence Precautions A.) Para-aminophenol has high to moderate ora toxicity.
+Chemical Name Toxic Effects Occurrence Precautions AMINOPHENOL A.) Para-aminophenol has high to moderate oral toxicity.
 A skin and eye irritant.
-Allergic sensitivities can develop to the material B.)Ortho-aminophenol found to be moderately toxic when introduced to the system via ingestion.
-It is a skin and eye irritan C.)Meta-aminophenol is found to be moderately toxic when introduced to the system via ingestion.
-It is a skin and eye irritan It is a skin and eye irritan Oxidation hair color.
-Overexposure can cause conjunctivitis, swelling of eyelids, coughing, and dyspnea and vomiting.
+Allergic sensitivities can develop to the material B.)Ortho-aminophenol is found to be moderately toxic when introduced to the system via ingestion.
+It is a skin and eye irritant.
+C.)Meta-aminophenol is found to be moderately toxic when introduced to the system via ingestion.
+It is a skin and eye irritant.
+Oxidation hair color.
+Overexposure can cause conjunctivitis, swelling of eyelids, coughing, dyspnea and vomiting.
 Corneal burns can result from eye contact.
 AMMONIA A powerful eye and respiratory tract irritant.
 Alkaline wave lotions bleach oils, oxidation hair dyes, permanent wave solutions, and permanent hair color.
 High toxicity via oral and inhalation routes.
-A powerful eye irritant.
-AMMONIUM HYDROXIDE Hair spray (trace), waving lotions, thioglycolate waving lotions, and oxidation dyes.
+AMMONIUM HYDROXIDE A powerful eye irritant.
+Hair spray (trace), waving lotions, thioglycolate waving lotions, and oxidation dyes.
 It can be a fire hazard if it is reacted with organic materials or reducing agents such as acids.
 It is a strong oxidizing agent.
 The material must be stored carefully as it readily decomposes.
-AMMONIUM PERSULFATE AMMONIUM PERSULFATE A moderate tissue irritant and allergen.
+AMMONIUM PERSULFATE A moderate tissue irritant and allergen.
+Bleaching agents, pre- lighteners.
 This material can cause dermatitis and is a strong allergen.
-7.1111110111 Permanent waving solution.
+AMMONIUM THIOGLYCOLATE High toxicity via oral and inhalation routes.
+Permanent waving solution.
 A skin and eye irritant.
 BENZYL ALCOHOL Moderate toxicity via ingestion and inhalation.
 Permanent waving solutions.
 Butane is an asphyxiant.
 Breathing the gas may cause drowsiness.
 Butane is a dangerous fire/explosion risk.
 BUTANE Moderate toxicity via inhalation.
 Nail enamel dryer, aérosol propellants (MANP) The material is a strong respiratory irritant.
 BUTOXYETHANOL (ethylene glycol monobutyl ether) Moderately toxic via ingestion, a mild to moderate skin and eye irritant.
 Direct non-oxidation dyes.
 In high concentrations the material can cause respiratory irritation and narcosis. n-BUTYL ACETATE A skin and eye irritant, low toxicity via ingestion, inhalation.
 It is a mild allergen.
 Nail lacquer.
 Local exposure yields irritation.
 CAMPHOR High to moderate irritation, ingestion hazard.
 Hair relaxer.
 A skin and eye irritant.
 CETYL ALCOHOL Low oral toxicity, an irritant.
 Hair relaxer.
 EDTA is found in products as either tetrasodium or dessiatine salt.
 It reacts chemically to "bind" metals.
 EDTA (ethylene diamine tetracetic acid) Eye irritation.
 High oral toxicity.
-Shampoo (trace), Penn neutralizer, and thioglycolate permanent waves, products that remove coatings from hair.
-Experimentally, ethanolamine causes severe eye irritation.
-It is a caustic material, which causes moderate burns.
-Inhalation tolerance is low.
+Shampoo (trace), Penn neutralizer, and thioglycolate permanent Experimentally, ethanolamine causes severe eye irritation.
+It is a caustic material, which causes moderate